To run a zoo, you need a licence from us. You must first complete a notification that you intend to apply, identifying:

 - where part of the zoo is not situated in the area of the local authority with power to grant the licence, a planning authority for the relevant area (other than a county planning authority) or, if the part is situated in Wales, the local planning authority for the area in which it is situated

 - any person alleging that the zoo would affect the health or safety of people living in the neighbourhood

 - anyone stating that the zoo would affect the health or safety of anyone living near it

 - any other person whose representations might show grounds on which the authority has a power or duty to refuse to grant a licence

-We will not grant the licence if they feel that the zoo would adversely affect the health or safety of people living in or near it, or seriously affect the preservation of law and order or if they are not satisfied that appropriate conservation measures would be satisfactorily implemented.
+We will not grant the licence if the inspectors feel that the zoo would adversely affect the health or safety of people living in or near it, or seriously affect the preservation of law and order, or if they are not satisfied that appropriate conservation measures would be satisfactorily implemented.